dwyl/learn-devops/elixir-phoenix-deployement.md

 to deploy Elixir applications.
 The main advantage of PaaS is it is quick to setup and have your application running for your users.
-However on a long term using a PaaS can become costly.
+However in the longer term using a PaaS can become costly (per unit of compute e.g. RAM/CPU).
 Virtual Private Server are in contrast normally cheaper to run but require more setup time and devops knowledge.